areebsayyed/fridayBOT/README.md

+Certainly!
+Below is the updated and enhanced GitHub README-style documentation with a copyright notice at the start, including the mention of the software maker "Areeb Sayyed" in an eye-catching and bold style.

+---

-# fridayBOT
+# 🚀 FridayBot

-🚀 FridayBot - The ultimate macOS automation bot!
+**FridayBot** - The ultimate macOS automation bot!
 Seamlessly manage terminal scripts, Bluetooth, volume, airplane mode, time zones, and Git operations.
 Securely controlled by authorized users only, it’s your go-to tool for boosting productivity and automating tasks with precision.

-Certainly!
-Below is a well-formatted, eye-catching version of the documentation suitable for a GitHub README.

 ---

+## ⚖️ Copyright & Attribution

+This software is **© 2024 Areeb Sayyed**.
+All rights reserved.

+Built with 💻 and ❤️ by **Areeb Sayyed**.

+---

-# Telegram Bot for macOS System Automation
+## 🛠️ Telegram Bot for macOS System Automation

-## Overview
+### Overview

 This Python script automates various system tasks on a macOS machine using a Telegram bot.
 The bot allows you to:

-- Start/stop scripts
+- 🎬 Start/stop scripts
-- Manage Bluetooth connections
+- 📶 Manage Bluetooth connections
-- Control system volume
+- 🔊 Control system volume
-- Toggle airplane mode
+- ✈️ Toggle airplane mode
-- Switch between timezones
+- 🌍 Switch between timezones
-- Kill all running applications
+- 💣 Kill all running applications
-- Push code to specified Git repositories
+- 🛠️ Push code to specified Git repositories

-**User authentication** ensures that only authorized users can interact with the bot.
+**🔒 User authentication** ensures that only authorized users can interact with the bot.

 ---

-## Prerequisites
+## 📋 Prerequisites

 Before setting up the script, make sure you have the following installed on your macOS:

-### 1. Python 3
+### 1. 🐍 Python 3

 macOS typically comes with Python pre-installed.
 Check the version: